aochagavia/optimization-experiment/research/blog.md

 [question](https://stackoverflow.com/questions/56418132/how-can-i-best-tackle-this-optimization-problem)
 on StackOverflow, with the hope that someone would point out an obvious flaw in my setup.
-Alas, after following other people's suggestions, the result was still to slow.
-Still, I got to improve some details and renewed my inspiration to continue with my quest.
+Alas, after following other people's suggestions, the result was still too slow.
+Well, at least I got to improve some details and gathered extra inspiration to continue with my quest.

 ## Binary search to the rescue!

+While looking for a solution, I came across a comment somewhere that suggested using binary search.
+This involves using constraints instead of asking Z3 to maximize the objective function.
+For instance, we no longer say: "find the solution with the maximum amount of meetings between students".
+Instead, we
+say: "I am only interested in solutions where the amount of meetings is at least `n`", where `n` changes according to the binary search pattern.

+When Z3 fails to find a solution within the given time (or when it proves that no solution is possible given the constraints), you lower `n`.
+When it does find a solution, you increase `n`.
+After `log n` steps you have finished your search.

-At a certain point, I read somewhere that you could use timeouts in combination with binary search to find...
-Of course, no guarantee that you arrive to an optimal solution...
-If it takes more than 10 seconds, it doesn't finish.
-Use that as a timeout.
-Great results.
+Of course, there is no guarantee that you arrive to a truly optimal solution...

-In the end: binary search (ab)using constraints

-Push, pop
+Maybe there is a better one to be found if you are willing to wait for [seven and a half million years](https://hitchhikers.fandom.com/wiki/42).
+In my case, however, the results were good enough.

 ## Conclusion

-Documentation...
-Quite obscure that some functions existed.
-XKCD what did you see!
-Not really discoverable.
-On the other hand, interactive thing on rise4fun is great!
-And docs are quite good for a research project.

-MIT licensed!
-I'm probably going to earn money with this in the future.

-Magic!
-And actually quite easy to use once you get through the first hurdles

-Advent of code day 23 of 2019.
-Maybe the next blog post?
+There are so many other things that we could do!
+I am curious to know how good the results produced by Z3 are and how they compare to the solutions produced by other methods.
+Would Gurobi be able to find an optimal solution in normal time?
+What about randomized approaches like simulated annealing?

+Unfortunately, my time is limited and I feel I have already devoted too much time to this.
+If you somehow get inspired to continue where I left off, please let me know!
+You can find my email by looking at the git history of any of my repositories.